 There are two general types of lease, which are:

-- Operating lease.
+Operating lease.
 An operating lease is a financing arrangement under which the lessor officially owns the leased asset and records the asset in its financial records.
 The lessor therefore records the depreciation expense associated with the asset.
 The lessee only records a lease expense in each period, in the amount of the payment made to the lessor.
-The lessee does not record the existence of an asset.
 This type of lease is more likely to span a period that is less than the full life of the asset, and the lessee is not offered a buyout clause at the end of the contract.

 There are several ways to reduce the cost of leasing arrangements.
 One is to acquire a number of assets under the umbrella of a single lease arrangement, so that the lease-specific costs are reduced.
 Another alternative is to take the same approach for existing leases, paying them off and pooling them under a single master lease; doing so can reduce the aggregate financing cost.